 *Aeration time is an estimate and depends on your machine's steam pressure.

-You don't need a commercial setup to get great results, but you do need the right tools.
+You do not need a commercial setup to get great results, but you do need the right tools.

 The Essentials